What can consumers know from a US wine label?

 What does wine type tell you?

 Estate Bottled listed on a label means that 100% of the wine is from grapes grown on land owned or controlled by the winery, which must be in a viticultural area.
-The estate winery must crush, ferment, finish, age, and bottle the wine in a continuous process on their premises.
+The estate winery must crush, ferment, finish, age, and bottle the wine continuously on its premises.
 The winery and the vineyard must be in the same viticultural area.

 If a specific vineyard is listed, 95% of the grapes must be grown within its boundaries.